The 5-minute daily follow-up routine that closes more deals

 Step 3: Mark as done and reschedule

 After each follow-up, two actions: mark it as done, and set the next date.
 In 1 day?
 3 days?
 1 week?
-It depends on context, but the key is that there's always a next step.
+It depends on the lead's temperature (the detailed rhythms are here), but the key is that there's always a next step.

 If the lead closed: mark it as won.
 If it's dead: mark it as lost with the reason.
-Either way, your pipeline stays clean.
+Either way, your pipeline stays clean β and tomorrow morning, your list will only contain the living.

 Step 4: Repeat every day